Modern Chinese Film and Theatre (PG)

 The module is deliberately wide in scope and is suitable for students from a range of academic backgrounds.
 For students from Chinese-speaking countries or graduates of Chinese studies programmes, the module offers training in film theory and methodology, and provides a point of entry into one of the most exciting and fast-moving disciplines in the China field.
 The module also welcomes students – with or without a film studies background – who wish to study film from mainland China alongside some of the many screen studies options available at SOAS.
 No knowledge of Chinese is required (all films screened are subtitled in English), and extensive contextualization is provided throughout.

 By the end of the module, students can expect to be well-versed in approaches, methodologies, and theories of cinema, and to have acquired skills in applying these models to the interpretation of film from mainland China.
 Students will also have acquired the background knowledge necessary to “read” these films in the political, social, and cultural context of their production.

 Graduates of the module can expect to use their skills in a range of arenas.
 Academic research, TV and media, journalism, professional involvement in the film industry, and advertising rank among the possibilities, but the module also provides general research skills that can be put to work in a variety of other environments.

-A total of 4 hours teaching per week consisting of 2 hours film-screening and 2 hours for seminar-based lecture and discussion.
+Total of 10 weeks teaching with 2 hours classroom contact per week consisting of seminar-based lecture and discussion.

 Method of assessment